ceri-num/uv-larm/tuto-kick-off/move.md

 It is not as free as a drone, you can echo the messages into a 4th terminal.

 - Try to control the robot with `ros2 topic pub` command publishing in the navigation topic (`/multi/cmd_nav`).

+Tbot integrate a [subsumption](https://en.wikipedia.org/wiki/Subsumption_architecture) multiplexer.
+The node listens different topics with different priorities (by default: `/multi/cmd_nav` and `/multi/cmd_telop`) and filter the appropriate commands to send to the robot.
+The topics `cmd_nav` and `cmd_telop` stend for autonomous navigation and operator teleoperate.
+The human operator has a higher priority and make the multiplexer to trash the `cmd_nav` commands.

 ## move node